XiaozhouCui/contoso-university/readme.md

 ## Add Migration for the ConcurrencyToken
 - Adding the `ConcurrencyToken` property changes the data model, which requires a migration.
 - Create migration files `dotnet ef migrations add RowVersion`
-- Update the SQLite db `dotnet ef database update`
+- Update the SQLite db tables `dotnet ef database update`
-- This will add a new column to the Department table.
+- This will add a new column *ConcurrencyToken* to the Departments table.

+## Scaffold Department pages
+- Add department pages `dotnet aspnet-codegenerator razorpage -m Department -dc SchoolContext -udl -outDir Pages\Departments --referenceScriptLibraries`
+- Run the app, at this point the department page has 5 columns: **Name, Budget, Start Date, ConcurrencyToken, Administrator**